© Nanna Heitmann

 - Guidance and mentorship during the recipient’s assignment by the founder and CEO of Legacy of War Foundation, renowned photojournalist Giles Duley

-- A year-long personal Mentorship with an industry expert
+- A year-long personal Mentorship with a renowned photojournalist

-The honorary Tom Stoddart Award for Excellence (worth £10,000) may also be given yearly at the judges’ discretion.
+The honorary £10,000 Tom Stoddart Award for Excellence may also be given yearly at the judges’ discretion.

 Timeline